open-ephys/onix1-bonsai-docs/README.md

 > [!NOTE]
 > The docfx-utils.ps1 script (.ps1 PowerShell scripts in general) must be run in PowerShell.

 These commands do not serve the docs.
-Serve them by running `dotnet docfx --serve`.
+Serve them by running `dotnet docfx serve _site`.
+Note that this will not work if the documentation website has not been previously built.
+If the SVGs have been created, but the `_site` folder is empty and the only option that needs to be run is building the documentation pages, run `dotnet docfx --serve` to build the pages and automatically serve them.

 ## `dotnet docfx`